basarevych/arpen/README.md

 This is how you define your servers, each entry should have at least *class* key, which is the service name of the server.
 The rest of keys are all up to
-you: they depend on what is your server expects.
+you: they depend on what your server expects.

 You can retrieve this configuration by adding dependency on 'config' service: